pilarmanzi/pilarmanzi.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Candidate (ABD) in Political Science at Northwestern University, where I am also completing an Masters in Applied Statistics.
+I am a PhD Candidate (ABD) in Political Science at Northwestern University, where I am also completing a Masters in Applied Statistics.
 My research focuses on the politics of income inequality with a regional focus in Latin America.

 Before coming to grad school, I received a B.A. in Political Science at the Universidad Católica del Uruguay.
 I also worked at the Economic Commission for Latin America and the Caribbean and did consulting work for other international organizations.